Today, let’s explore how dreams and creativity work together, though an interview with Kari Hohne.

 Niels Bohr was working on the structure of the atom and dreamed of the nucleus of the atom with electrons spinning around it, similar to how planets spin around the sun, which led to him winning the Nobel Prize.

 Descartes was inspired to devise the scientific method from a dream.
 Alfred Russel Wallace had a fever and in his delirious and semi conscious condition, the theory of evolution by natural selection came to him.
 Mendeleev felt he was close to seeing a pattern while assembling the periodic table but kept running into a wall.
 He was lucky in that he had a dream that spelled the entire table out for him.
 The saying to “sleep on it” comes from our common knowledge that, when working on solving an issue, we often wake up with the correct answer mysteriously.

 It isn’t a mystery to me.
 We can use cognition to organize our ideas or to set a framework, but to allow our inner genius to achieve breakthrough thinking, it’s better to go for a run, clean the house or do something of a routine so cognition abates.
 There are numerous examples of how our greatest discoveries have come from dreams.
 The 24 hour mind doesn’t sleep.

-Lisa: Can you give our readers a few steps to set intention and tap into the power of their dreams for their writing practice and ultimate success?
+Lisa: Can you give our readers a few steps to set intention and tap into the power of their dreams and creativity for their writing practice and ultimate success?